Skip to main content

 Bahay Tsinoy, museum of Chinese life in the Philippines

-I must admit that there's really a lot of cavemen out there.
-Some would argue that Pinyin is making things too easy, never mind that Mainland China has been the first to make the move to abolish Zhuyin.
-I was looking at the comments on the Bahay Tsinoy Facebook page and I'm not surprised by the comments.
+There are a lot of cavemen-minded people out there.
+Some would argue that Pinyin is making things too easy, never mind that Mainland China was the first to move to abolish Zhuyin.
+I was looking at the comments on the Bahay Tsinoy Facebook page, and I was not surprised by them.
 I try to talk about Pinyin and even ask, "Can you get your business permit with Zhuyin?"
 I guess I was being too blunt in what I did or not.
 Those old books above were useless.
 It's because they required people to learn Chinese first and an overdose of memorization.
 Memorization helps but without understanding, it doesn't help.
 Besides, you can't even use those textbooks above to teach Mandarin in the language centers (read why here).

 People who graduated from Chinese schools talk about their experiences.
 Some of them even said, "We just memorized so we don't get whacked at the ruler by the siansi (Hokkien for teacher).
-For some time, there was Language 1, Fuhao Zhuyin, Chinese math (which I think is rather redundant until now), and Language 2.
+For some time, there was Language 1, Fuhao Zhuyin, Chinese math (which may rather redundant until now), and Language 2.
 I was evaluating my past and why I even started to hate Chinese.
 I did have some ideas back then but I was afraid to speak them out.
 The school system tends to encourage people to be robotic.
 All of it was focused on too much memorization.
 We were too stuck on Zhuyin and we were never taught Pinyin.
 The problem with the Chinese school was that the Chinese class taught Mandarin as a first-hand language rather than a second-hand language.
 Also, I must admit that Zhuyin is becoming very obsolete.
 It's like using typewriters in typing classes or demanding students to use a typewriter to make their reports.
 It didn't matter how strict the Chinese teachers were if the system itself was faulty.
 Having reasonably strict teachers is good but they can become monsters in a bad system.

 HSK means Hànyǔ shuǐpíng kǎoshì (汉语水平考试) which means Chinese level test or Chinese proficiency test.
 The problem that was with Chinese was how it was focused on reading stories in Chinese (and switching back between Mandarin and Amoy instead of Mandarin and English), we had to memorize even when we didn't know how to read, and the Zhuyin just complicated things.
 Later, Language 2 or History was removed so there were only three subjects left.
 However, a lack of practicality was still the issue.
 Reading and memorizing Chinese isn't meaningful until you understand what you're memorizing.
 Some people even got two Chinese diplomas but still can't speak proper Mandarin.
 The valedictorian may have memorized the speech.
 However, has the valedictorian even understood it?
 Some people memorize Chinese songs but never understand the meaning.